Airport Slots at Hong Kong (VHHH) – Breaking updates impacting business aviation operators

 The good news is that some slight relief is on the way thanks to the persistent lobbying efforts of Asian Business Aviation Association (AsBAA).
 Read below for all you need to know about obtaining slots at VHHH, including the new changes.

-1. NEW* VHHH night period slots for business aviation operations increased on trial basis
+1. NEW* procedures for VHHH night slots for business aviation operations

 2. VHHH slot requirements